realm/realm-java/README.md

  * `./gradlew monkeyExamples` will run the monkey tests on all the examples
  * `./gradlew installRealmJava` will install the Realm library and plugin to mavenLocal()
  * `./gradlew clean -PdontCleanJniFiles` will remove all generated files except for JNI related files.
 This saves recompilation time a lot.
- * `./gradlew connectedCheck -PbuildTargetABIs=$(adb shell getprop ro.product.cpu.abi)` will build JNI files only for the ABI which corresponds to the connected device.
+ * `./gradlew connectedUnitTests -PbuildTargetABIs=$(adb shell getprop ro.product.cpu.abi)` will build JNI files only for the ABI which corresponds to the connected device.

 Generating the Javadoc using the command above will report a large number of warnings.
 The Javadoc is generated, and we will fix the issue in the near future.